 Early Notables of the Hartemant family (pre 1700)

-More information is included under the topic Early Hartemant Notables in all our PDF Extended History products and printed products wherever possible.
+Another 49 words (4 lines of text) are included under the topic Early Hartemant Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Hartemant family to Ireland